James Harrington (author)

-James Harrington (or Harington) (3 January 1611 – 11 September 1677) was an English political theorist of classical republicanism.
+James Harrington (or Harington; 3 January 1611 – 11 September 1677) was an English political theorist of classical republicanism.
 He is best known for his controversial publication The Commonwealth of Oceana (1656).
-This work was an exposition of an ideal constitution, a utopia, designed to facilitate the development of the English republic established after the regicide, the execution of Charles I in 1649.
+This work was an exposition of an ideal constitution, a utopia, designed to facilitate the development of the English republic established after the regicide, the execution of Charles I of England in 1649.

 Early life

-Harrington was born in 1611 in Upton, Northamptonshire, the eldest son of Sir Sapcote(s) Harrington of Rand, Lincolnshire who died in 1630, and his first wife Jane Samwell of Upton, daughter of Sir William Samwell.
+Harrington was born in 1611 in Upton, Northamptonshire.
+He was the eldest son of Sir Sapcote(s) Harrington of Rand, Lincolnshire, who died in 1630, and his first wife, Jane Samwell of Upton, daughter of Sir William Samwell.
 James Harrington was the great-nephew of John Harington, 1st Baron Harington of Exton, who died in 1613.
-He was for a time a resident, with his father, in the manor house at Milton Malsor, Northamptonshire, which had been bequeathed by Sir William Samwell to his daughter following her marriage.
-A blue plaque on Milton Malsor Manor marks this.
+For a period, he resided with his father in the manor house at Milton Malsor, Northamptonshire, which had been bequeathed by Sir William Samwell to his daughter following her marriage.
+A blue plaque on Milton Malsor Manor commemorates this residence.